Red Flags: How to Handle Inappropriate Interview Questions

 4. Why should we choose you?

-It’s imperative you know your answers inside and out so that you are able to adjust and adapt as you go.
-The more you practice by yourself, around others, and in mock interviews, the better prepared you will be.
+It’s imperative that you know your answers inside and out so you can adjust and adapt as you go.
+The more you practice on your own, with others, and in mock interviews, the better prepared you will be.
 Start practicing early in your application process so that you have plenty of time.
-Don’t wait until you begin to receive interview requests to start thoroughly preparing.
+Don’t wait until you start receiving interview requests to begin thoroughly preparing.

 3 | Trust Your Gut

 Trust your gut.
-If the question feels benign and you are comfortable answering it, then answer away!
-If the question feels malignant or shady in any way, decline to answer it and steer the conversation back to your qualifications—but keep any red flags you encounter in mind when rank lists come around.
+If the question feels benign and you are comfortable answering it, then answer away.
+If the question feels sus in any way, decline to answer it and steer the conversation back to your qualifications—but keep any red flags you encounter in mind when rank lists come around.

 Also, just because you answered one borderline inappropriate question doesn’t mean it’s open season for the interviewer to ask whatever they want.
 If the interviewer continues to press you for more personal details, you can decline to answer at any time.